superbrothers/kubernetes-docs/kubectl_wait.md

  Alternatively, the command can wait for the given set of resources to be deleted by providing the "delete" keyword as the value to the --for flag.

  A successful message will be printed to stdout indicating when the specified condition has been met.
-One can use -o option to change to output destination.
+You can use -o option to change to output destination.

 ```
 kubectl wait ([-f FILENAME] | resource.group/resource.name | resource.group [(-l label | --all)]) [--for=delete|--for condition=available]